StinkyMilo/Prosetta/Frontend/docs/Length.md

 List Length Example
 by Milo Jacobs and John Listings\n was list lis 1 2 3..
-was result cou list..
+was the cou list..
-pri result.
+pri the.
 `'
 :code-wordier="`
 List Length Example